cosmos/cosmos-sdk/CONTRIBUTING.md

 Ensure that you base and target your PR on the `master` branch.

-All feature additions must be targeted against `master`.
-Bug fixes for an outstanding release candidate must be targeted against the release candidate branch.
+All feature additions and all bug fixes must be targeted against `master`.
+Exception is for bug fixes which are only related to a released version.
+In that case, the related bug fix PRs must target against the release branch.

-If needed, we backport a commit from `master` to the release branch (excluding consensus breaking feature, optimization, and similar).
+If needed, we backport a commit from `master` to a release branch (excluding consensus breaking feature, API breaking and similar).

-### Development Procedure

-- the latest state of development is on `master`
-- `master` must never fail `make lint test test-race`
-- no `--force` onto `master` (except when reverting a broken commit, which should seldom happen)
-- create a development branch either on github.com/cosmos/cosmos-sdk, or your fork (using `git remote add origin`)

-Submitting a pull request:
-- before submitting a pull request, merge the latest master `git merge origin/master`,
-- run `make lint test` to ensure that all checks and tests pass,
-- GitHub will squash commits and rebase on top of the master.

-Finalizing pull requests
-- ask contributors for review,
-- respond to all comments,
-- resolve merge conflicts

-Pull requests are merged automatically using `automerge` action.

 ### Major Release Procedure

-A _major release_ is an increment of the first number (eg: `v1.2` → `v2.0.0`) or the point number (eg: `v1.1 → v1.2.0`).
+A _major release_ is an increment of the first number (eg: `v1.2` → `v2.0.0`) or the __point number_ (eg: `v1.1 → v1.2.0`, also called _point release_).

 TL;DR before making a new _major_ release we do beta and release candidate releases.
 For example, for release 1.0.0:
 ```